 This question is actually quite complicated, but the answer is relatively simple.
 Much to the chagrin of many lawyers and advisors who would like to overcharge startups for the answer, your friends at LatAm List will answer this question for free.

 There are only two credible jurisdictions where a Latin American tech-enabled company should put its holding company: Delaware or Cayman.

 You can confidently ignore all those misguided, clever ideas you may have heard about Malta, Cyprus or BVI companies.
 You can also ignore the suggestions to explore a Spanish ETVE, a Chilean FIP, or a Panama Foundation.
 Time spent considering alternatives to Delaware or Cayman may be a fool’s errand.

-Creating a Delaware Corporation as a Holding Company is the “right” alternative 99.9% of the time, if the founders are US persons, if the intellectual property was developed in the US, if the mind and management of the company is in the US and if the main target market for the company is the United States.
+Creating a Delaware Corporation as a Holding Company is the “right” alternative 99.9% of the time if the founders are US persons, if the intellectual property was developed in the US, if the mind and management of the company are in the US, and if the main target market for the company is the United States.